tarides/runtime_events_tools/README.md

 menhir_sysver.trace
 ```

 Traces in either formats can be viewed in [perfetto trace viewer](https://ui.perfetto.dev/).
-Chrome format trace can also be viewed in [chrome://tracing](chrome://tracing) in chromium based browsers.
+Chrome format trace can also be viewed in `chrome://tracing` in chromium-based browsers.

 ![image](https://user-images.githubusercontent.com/410484/175475118-b08cbf06-a939-4edb-9336-20dfd464bb1b.png)